 Durability: With Troy Police and Fire constantly on the move at high speeds in a wide range of terrains, the ruggedized COR Series router's metal housing, shock and vibration protection, and built-in modem are essential.

 “When you put a router in every car, if it can be torn up, the officers can find a way,” said Chief Barr.
 “I don’t think we’re going to be able to tear up these Cradlepoints.
 The way they’re mounted in our car, and with that metal exterior, our officers have been able to rely on these routers all day, every day.”

 WiFi Hotspots: In the field, Cradlepoint gives Pike County public safety professionals access to WiFi anywhere within 200 yards of their vehicles.
 This enables them to respond to domestic calls, take pictures at incidents, report in real time, and more.

 “Being able to keep the officers in the communities they serve instead of having to zoom back to the station to complete paperwork makes the community safer—and the officers happier.
 It also helps us form better relationships with the citizens,” said Chief Barr.

-Enterprise-Grade Security: With Cradlepoint’s enterprise-grade IBR COR1100 routers, Pike County IT teams easily set up IPsec VPN tunnels from each vehicle: one tunnel to the city interface and another to the county interface.
+Enterprise-Grade Security: With Cradlepoint’s enterprise-grade COR series routers, Pike County IT teams easily set up IPsec VPN tunnels from each vehicle: one tunnel to the city interface and another to the county interface.

 “With new technologies comes increased risk of important information being stolen.
 We couldn’t afford to put public information at risk, and Cradlepoint proved we didn’t have to.
 Our network security is as strong as ever, yet we didn’t need to add lots of space-eating security equipment,” said Barron.